nervous-energy/connells-readme/README.md

 ---

 ## About me
 I'm Connell.
-I was born and raised in Belfast, but have lived in London for more than 10 years.
+I'm originally from Belfast, but have lived in London for 10 years.
 I trained as a medical doctor before branching into software engineering, product and entrepreneurship.
 Though today medicine takes up only a small fraction of my time, it is a huge part of who I am, and how I think.

 ## Algorithms & ICU

 I once worked for an ICU consultant with an acerbic wit, and who only ever wore shorts – no matter the weather or time of year*.
-One day, over coffee in the department (wearing shorts) the team was discussing a difficult case when he suddenly declared: "Medicine is easy! just make sure the air is going in and out, and the blood is going round and round!"
+One day, over coffee in the department a different doctor regaled us with rare and difficult cases from his past, each one solved by some stupendous insight by the narrator.
+As junior doctors we sat and listening politely.
+Once it was over and House MD had left, the man in shorts turned to us and declared: "Look, medicine is actually quite easy: you just make sure the air is going in and out, and the blood is going round and round!"
 There was much laughter.
 The next day I needed his help with a deteriorating patient:

 ```
-ME (worried): I need help... cardiac failure...
+ME (worried): I need help... ...has cardiac failure...
 GI bleed... [blah blah ...]
 CONSULTANT (impassive): Is the air going in and out?
 ME: (confused) ...uh, yeah...
 CONSULTANT: Good.
 Is the blood going round and round?
 Me: ...uh, well he's been transfused 9 units and the blood pressur –
 CONSULTANT (interrupting): Make the blood go round and round!
 ```

 I couldn't see it at the time, but he was on to something.
 The problem *was* complex, with lots of details, numbers and plot twists.
 But on another, deeper level, it was quite simple: the patient will die if they can't breath or if their blood pressure crashes.
 In a crisis I was being reminded of the basics: airway, breathing, circulation.